ddbj/www/_dra/submission-e.md

 released?](/faq/en/bp-bs-seq-release.html)

-When the data is released, in a few days, the released data will become searchable at [DRASearch](http://ddbj.nig.ac.jp/DRASearch)and the data will be mirrored to the [NCBI SRA](//www.ncbi.nlm.nih.gov/Traces/sra/sra.cgi).
+When the data is released, in a few days, the released data will become searchable at [DDBJ Search](https://ddbj.nig.ac.jp/search)and the data will be mirrored to the [NCBI SRA](//www.ncbi.nlm.nih.gov/Traces/sra/sra.cgi).